icnocop/MigratePackagesConfigToPackageReferencesExtension/README.md

 This Visual Studio extension migrates packages.config to PackageReferences.

-It works with C# csproj and C++ vcxproj Visual Studio project files.
+It works with C# csproj and native C++ vcxproj Visual Studio project files.

 [Download it from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=RamiAbughazaleh.MigratePackagesConfigToPackageReferencesExtension)